vishvAsa/notes/history/homo/sapiens/Aryan/satem/indo-iranian/indo-aryan/v1/persons/sage-bloodlines/agastyaH/articles/Abhinavagupta-An-Historical-and-Philosophical-Study-K-C-Pandey/1_HISTORICAL/2_HIS_WORKS.md

 mta Saillya THE SOURCELOka alleged heyey .
 Verses 36,33 57, 58, 70,54,67 CB.N.Pada )

-According to Abhinava's own statement, it is an adaptation of the Adhāra Kārikās of Seṣa Muni who is also referred to as Adhāra Bhagavān or Ananta Nātha.
+According to Abhinava's own statement, it is an adaptation of the Adhāra Kārikās of śeṣa Muni who is also referred to as Adhāra Bhagavān or Ananta Nātha.
 These Kārikās also were known as “Paramārtha Sāra".
 They gave in brief the most essential principles of the Sānkhya philosophy and taught that the final emancipation could be attained by discriminating between Prakrti and Puruṣa.
 The original with a few omissions, additions and alterations was adapted to serve as a medium of teaching the most essential principles of the Trika: The adaptation consists of one hundred and five verses, though Abhinava's own statement as regards the number of its verses is : "In hundred Aryā verses I have summarised the essential principles of the Trika system which are so difficult to understand."

 P. S., 198.